Following the introduction of the Housing (Scotland) Act 2014 the right to buy for Clackmannanshire Council tenants will end on 1st August 2016.

 The information below gives you advice on buying your home, but it is not a complete and authoritative statement of law.
 If you have any particular questions about your own case, the House Sales Section can give you more information.
 The House Sales Section contact details are shown at the bottom of this page.

-The Scottish Government also publishes an online booklet detailing Your Right to Buy Your Home which is available to view and download from this page.
+The Scottish Government also publishes an online booklet detailing Your Right to Buy Your Home

 If you want to know about your rights, you can ask our local Citizen's Advice Bureauor a solicitor.
 A number of firms offer mortgages and other services to tenants who want to buy their homes.